 It’s no secret that the search marketing world has recently been rocked by Google’s algorithm updates, like Penguin and the ongoing Panda updates.
 Although Google has always endeavored to provide users with the most relevant results, they’re getting better at detecting when search engine experts are gaming the system.
-And that’s why many of the top SEO blogs are now preaching the gospel of content marketing.
+And that’s why many of the top SEO blogs are now preaching the gospel of content marketing and getting help from the best SEO Experts in Los Angeles.

 Essentially, the feeling is that the days of keywords stuffing, directory submission, blogging networks, link exchange networks, and more are coming to an end, and that the best strategy moving forward is to simply make a quality site that people want to link to.